artbrock/ALC_Starter_Kit/organization_&_administration/financial_planning.md

 1. At the end of the Admissions Application, the family marks if they are able to pay the full tuition or if they need to apply for financial aid.
   *
 If they mark “full tuition”, the Finance Workgroup is informed of the offer and the tuition amount is accepted by default if the student is accepted in the admissions process.

   *
 If the family needs financial aid, they are instructed to complete a Tuition Worksheet.
 They input the family’s total gross annual income and it returns a recommended tuition based on that figure.
 Then the family completes the worksheet by making a tuition offer which may be above, below or the same as the recommendation.

 2. The completed Tuition Worksheet is emailed to the members of our Finance Workgroup for approval.
 The workgroup reviews the recommendation and the offer from the family.
   *
 Often, if the offer is at or above the recommendation it is accepted.
 However, it is important to see how the offer fits into the larger financial landscape.
 For example, too many minimum tuition offers brings the average tuition down and makes the school unsustainable.

   *
 If the offer is significantly lower than the recommendation, a representative from the workgroup contacts the family to get talk about their financial situation.
 There are just too many factors which affect what a family can pay, so the most effective and honest way to get to a final determination is through having a talk.
 Again, the goal is for the family to feel like they are giving generously and responsibly, and for the Finance Workgroup to make sure the school is making sustainable financial agreements for the school.

 If you are a member of the Agile Learning Centers network, we will provide a Tuition Worksheet and Tuition Slider to help you determine sliding scale tuition for your families.

+****UPDATE:****
+After several years of experience and having met a critical mass of enrollment numbers at ALC Mosaic, we've found a tuition tier system to be an upgrade to the original tuition slider.
+[Read all about ALC Mosaic's approach to tuition here](https://alcmosaic.org/tuition-info).

 ### Tuition Payments Schedule {#tuition-payments-schedule}